Vietnam- A Holiday our kids didn’t want to come back from!

 The last evening in Vietnam is still vivid in my mind.

-A lot of credit goes to my husband for planning this journey so thoughtfully, but also to Vietnam itself.
+A lot of credit goes to my husband for planning this journey so thoughtfully,but also to Vietnam itself.
 A country that gives so generously.
 Vietnam, in its truest sense, is a multi-sensory travel experience.
 It awakens every sense and somehow manages to touch your soul.
 It’s a melting pot of culture, raw nature, kind people, excitement, adrenaline, and food that caters to every palate.
+That’s the reason I thought of penning down the trip details.
+If anyone is looking for a trip that re energizes you deeply, this might help you to plan better.

 Planning the Itinerary